andrewbasterfield/langchain-ollama/README.md

 Prerequisites
 -------------
-* Only tested with an NVIDIA CUDA card with at least 6GB of RAM
+* Tested on Linux with an NVIDIA CUDA-capable card with at least 6GB of RAM
+* Tested on M2 Mac 32GB
 * [direnv](https://direnv.net/)

 Mac-specific setup instructions